ryanve/cader/README.md

 ### `.help()`

-- log [helpful info](https://github.com/ryanve/cader/pull/22) about an instance including the atoms and the methods
+- log [helpful info](https://github.com/ryanve/cader/pull/22) about an instance including atom mapping and methods
 - useful for inspection, debugging, learning
 - `@return this` for chaining